Planned giving is one expression of the wise use of the personal resources God has entrusted to us.

 Planned Giving at Resurrection is handled on a case-by-case basis.
 Gifts can be designated for Resurrection's Operating Fund or its endowment.
 Planned gifts are either outright gifts (for example, marketable securities, real property, personal property, etc.) or deferred gifts (such as bequests, charitable gift annuities, charitable trusts).

-You can talk to Father David Lynch or the Treasurer to plan your gift, or to obtain additional information visit The Episcopal Church Foundation.
+You can talk to the Treasurer to plan your gift, or to obtain additional information visit The Episcopal Church Foundation.